 Mel’s Hole in Ellensburg, Washington is a unknown to many.
 Before February 21st, 1997, Ellensburg, Washington was pretty much Nowheresville, USA.
-Ellensburg was known for being home to Central Washington University.
-Also, for its peaceful provided by the foothills of the Cascades.
+That’s until Art Bell made a phone call that changed it all.
+Ellensburg was known for being home to Central Washington University, not much else.
+Ellensburg was also known for its peaceful vibe, then Mel’s Hole came about…

 That’s until a call from an eccentric local to a popular late-night talk radio show changed everything.
 A bizarre tale told about a yawning chasm in the earth in the wilderness of Central Washington State was told.
 The legend of Mel’s Hole in Ellensburg, Washington was born.

 The story behind Mel’s Hole began one night during an episode of Coast to Coast AM.

 It’s a late night nationwide radio show.
 It deals with the paranormal, conspiracy theories, and so forth.

 On February 21st, 1997, a man calling himself Mel Waters phoned up host Art Bell.
 He claimed to have found a pit with no verifiable bottom on land he used to own near Ellensburg, Washington.
 Washington is in the Pacific Northwest of the USA.
 He attempted to measure Mel’s Hole depth using fishing line and a weight.
 In doing so, he determined Mel’s Hole to be greater than 15 miles deep.

 He also stated it had the ability to bring animals back from the dead.
 This is where things got a little strange.
 He had heard a story from another man who threw his dead dog in the pit.
 Only to find it walking around alive just a few days later.
 Shortly afterward, he said federal agents appeared and were hostile.
 They claimed his land was the site of a downed air force plane, forcing him to surrender his property.